How your complaint will be dealt with by Girlguiding

 If your complaint is about a volunteer, we encourage you to try to resolve it informally with local guiding before you escalate it through the complaints policy.

 You can do this by raising it directly with the unit leader or local commissioner.
 If it can’t be resolved informally, you should raise it with Girlguiding HQ.
-You can find how to do this below.

 If you’re raising feedback about HQ activity it will not be investigated under this procedure, but we will acknowledge and respond to you in a timely manner.
 We welcome all feedback raised with us and evaluate it regularly to identify improvements.